Cross-posted at Jezebel.

 Tequila’s exploitation of her own sexuality (or, more accurately, her sex appeal), apparently, gives everyone else the right to exploit her sexuality, too.
 This is what it means to live in a society in which women are second-class citizens, specifically, the “sex class.”
 Women’s bodies are public property.
 Women are supposed to display them in public for men’s pleasure.
 If they do not, they lose: they are dykes, bitches, and ugly, fat, feminazi cunts.
 If they do, they lose.

-Thanks to Stephanie Hallett at Ms. magazine for the tip.Lisa Wade is a professor of sociology at Occidental College.
+Thanks to Stephanie Hallett at Ms. magazine for the tip.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.